Wilford Woodruff: Nauvoo and Winter Quarters

 In Nauvoo, the Twelve Apostles assigned Woodruff to assist with the church's temporal matters in Nauvoo.
 He became co-manager of Times and Seasons in February 1842.
-Woodruff supervised the physical printing of the paper, and he and John Taylor also published a general interest newspaper called Nauvoo Neighbor starting in May 1843.
+Woodruff supervised the physical printing of the paper, and he and John Taylor also published a general interest newspaper called Nauvoo Neighbor, starting in May 1843.
 He bought and sold real estate, helped clerk in a provision store, and farmed.
 He became a member of the Nauvoo city council and served as chaplain for the Nauvoo Legion, a local militia.
-He also helped to organize the Nauvoo Masonic Lodge and the Nauvoo Agricultural and Manufacturing Society.
+He also helped organize the Nauvoo Masonic Lodge and the Nauvoo Agricultural and Manufacturing Society.
 As one of the church's apostles, he was also a member of the Council of Fifty.
 He took detailed notes on the King Follett discourse.
-He joined the other apostles in a trip to the east coast to raise funds for a temple and hotel under construction in Nauvoo, setting out in July 1843 and returning in November 1843.
+He joined the other apostles in a trip to the East Coast to raise funds for a temple and hotel under construction in Nauvoo, setting out in July 1843 and returning in November 1843.
 Woodruff and his wife, Phebe, received their second anointing in Nauvoo in 1844, making them members of the Anointed Quorum.
 In May 1844, Woodruff left on another trip to preach and promote Joseph Smith's presidential campaign.
 News of Smith's death reached Woodruff on July 9, and fellow apostles returned to Nauvoo in August.

-The apostles called Woodruff and Phebe to serve in England together.
+The apostles called Woodruff and Phebe to serve in England.
 They left Nauvoo in August 1844, leaving their eldest child with a family in Nauvoo.
-They left their 3-year-old with Phebe's parents in Maine, bringing their one-year-old with them to England.
+They left their three-year-old with Phebe's parents in Maine, bringing their one-year-old with them to England.
 Woodruff worked to square the mission account books and visited wards and branches throughout the United Kingdom, establishing the authority of the apostles after Smith's death.
 Members in England tried to form a joint stock company trading with Nauvoo in cotton, wool, and iron.
 The company failed because of unrest in Nauvoo and problems in management.
 After hearing that members had been driven out of Nauvoo, the Woodruffs left England in January 1846.
 Woodruff picked up their daughter and brought some of his relatives with him to Nauvoo, but Woodruff's relatives decided to join James Strang's followers rather than move west.